manpen/stride_runner_domset/README.md

 ### Additional Opt-In: Tracking your solution
 ![Screenshot: Overview of Runs](docs/web-runs.png)

-As an added bonus you can "register" (see below) your solver --- which simply assigns a random UUID (v4) to your uploads.
+As an added bonus you can anonymously "register" (see below) your solver --- which simply assigns a random UUID (v4) to your uploads.
 In this mode, the runner will link all your uploads to this UUID and also upload some metadata (runtime, score, validity of solution) for failed runs.
-You can then visualize and track the performance of your via a website.
+You can then visualize and track the performance of your via our website.

 ## Getting the Runner
-We currently support only Linux and plan to offer limited support to OSX (no Macs here ...).
+We currently support only Linux and plan to offer limited support to OSX.
+Since the runner relies on unix signals (SIGTERM / SIGKILL) to communicate with a solver in accordance with the [optil.io](https://www.optil.io/optilion/help) rules, we are unaware of a mechanism to port the runner to MS Windows.
+If you are developing under Windows consider using the [Windows Subsystem For Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
+As an added benefit, your solution will be automatically compatible with optil.io.
+In case you are aware of a better solution, please let us know.
-Any help is welcomed -- please file a pull request.
+Any help is welcomed -- please file an issue or, even better, a pull request.

 ### Getting a binary (Linux only)
 As soon, as the code reaches a certain maturity, we will offer a binary release.